Lightning-AI/litgpt/extensions/thunder/README.md

 This extension directory shows how Thunder can be used with LitGPT.

+> [!WARNING]
+> This document is an early-access development version that is currently only for internal use.
+We recommend users checking out the [Lightning Thunder](https://github.com/Lightning-AI/lightning-thunder) project directly, which provides more up-to-date usage information.

+&nbsp;
 ## Thunder 👉👈 LitGPT: a short showcase

 To try Lightning Thunder with your model simply `thunder.jit()` it.